Lennar Mortgage Reviews

 This profile has not been claimed by the company.
 See reviews below to learn more or submit your own review.

-Lennar Mortgage (NMLS #1058) is a subsidiary of the home construction company Lennar Corporation.
-It provides conventional, jumbo, FHA, VA and USDA loans.
-The company’s digital mortgage tool can help you get pre-qualified in as little as 15 minutes, though this may involve a hard credit check.
-Lennar Mortgage is licensed in 30 states, and it has branches in 21 of those.
+Lennar Mortgage (NMLS #1058) is a subsidiary of Lennar Corp., which is a real estate and financial services company.
+It provides conventional, jumbo and government-backed loans.
+The company’s digital mortgage tool can help you get prequalified, but this will involve a hard credit check.
+Lennar Mortgage is licensed in 30 states, and it has more than 57 branches.

 Pros